 Have you ever faced a scenario where What If Analysis Data Table is not working and you’re unsure how to fix it?
 Then, don’t worry because, in this article, you’ll learn 6 working solutions for the What If Analysis Data Table not Working.

-Solutions for What If Analysis Data Table Not Working
+What If Analysis Data Table Not Working: Issues with Solutions

 Now, let’s consider the Fruit Sales Data shown in the B4:E13 cells.
 Here, we have the name of the Items, their Unit Price, the Quantity sold, and the Total Cost.
 So, without further delay, let’s first observe each issue and then see the solutions one by one.

-Here, we’ve used Microsoft Excel 365 version, you can use any other versions according to your convenience.
+Here, we’ve used Microsoft Excel 365 version, you can use any other version according to your convenience.

 Issue-1: What If Analysis Data Table Returns Same Value